How to Make WWWow with

 Ghost

 Ghost is a popular headless alternative to WordPress.
-It's an open-source publishing platform built on a modern Node.js technology stack, designed for teams who need power, flexibility, and performance.
+It's an oper-source publishing platform built during the peak of the popularity of Node.js development, designed for teams who need power, flexibility, and performance.
 In addition, Ghost provides a clean writing and browsing experience for bloggers and readers.

 Who uses Ghost: